-Farmers want clear rules for their farms and clean water for their families and neighbors.
+Farmers and ranchers want clean water and clear rules for their families and neighbors.
 The federal government has no jurisdiction over dry land and ditches, and the law reflects this.
-Standard farming practices should not require a federal permit.
+Standard farming and ranching practices should not require a federal permit.

 Since the Clean Water Act was passed in 1972, landowners have been caught in back-and-forth regulations as to what is and what isn’t considered “Waters of the United States” (WOTUS).
 Various rules published by the Environmental Protection Agency and the U.S. Army Corps of Engineers (the agencies) as well as several U.S. Supreme Court decisions, have added to the ambiguity.

 This has been a very confusing issue for farmers and ranchers for quite a while.
 In 2015, the agencies issued a WOTUS rule that relied on a “significant nexus test” to determine if waters were connected to navigable streams or rivers, making them fall under the federal regulations.
 However, the problem was that often ditches, streams, and puddles after a rain storm were deemed WOTUS, and therefore could be regulated by the federal government.
 When this rule was introduced, farmers, ranchers, and agricultural organizations including MOFB rose up and pushed back.